CDAT/cdms/docs/source/manual/cdms_2.rst

            * ``-5.0 <= x < 5.0``  to index interval(s), with wraparound. the result index interval
            * ``-2 <= n < 3`` wraps around, since
            * ``-2 < 0``,  and has a stride of ``1``
-           * this is equivalent to the two contiguous index intervals
+           * This is equivalent to the two contiguous index intervals
            *  ``2 <= n < 0`` and ``0 <= n < 3``"

 Example 1